 How well would you cope without a safe, clean place to live?
 We assist people who don’t have somewhere to call home.
 It’s the first step towards people living positive lives and supporting themselves.
 There are lots of reasons why people end up needing our support.
 Find out more about the reasons for homelessness >

-We have 116 rooms in properties across Reading, available to people who have a history of homelessness, are homeless, or are at risk of becoming homeless and need support.
+We can house 100 people in our properties and houses we lease long-term across Reading, available to people who have a history of homelessness, are homeless, or are at risk of becoming homeless and need support Working Towards Independence.

 Every client at Launchpad is allocated a support worker who collaborates with them to create a support plan.
 This support plan will help the client to achieve their goals and manage any ongoing risks and needs in their lives.

-We work closely with other agencies and community groups such as the Probation Service and iRiS to make sure residents are given wrap-around support and opportunities to make positive changes.
+We work closely with other agencies and community groups such as St Mungo’s, The Salvation Army, Probation Service and iRiS to make sure residents are given wrap-around support and opportunities to make positive changes.

 We don’t want supported housing to be forever.
 And neither do our clients.
 They are keen to make ends meet and live independently.
 It’s a daunting journey, but moving into Launchpad housing can be a crucial first step.